dattalab/keypoint-moseq/docs/source/FAQs.rst

 2. **Large datasets.**

-  Keypoint MoSeq requires ~3MB GPU memory for each 100 frames of data during model fitting.
+  Required GPU memory scales roughly linearly with the size of the dataset and the number of latent dimensions used.
+For example, a dataset with 4 latent dimensions will require roughly ~3MB GPU memory for each 100 frames of data during model fitting.
 If your GPU isn't big enough, try one of the following:

   - Use `Google colab <https://colab.research.google.com/github/dattalab/keypoint-moseq/blob/main/docs/keypoint_moseq_colab.ipynb>`_.

     - Colab provides free access to GPUs with 16GB of VRAM.

     - Larger GPUs can be accessed using colab pro.

   - Disable parallel message passing.
-This results in a large reduction in memory usage (~6x on the test dataset available in colab), but will also slow down model fitting by a similar factor.
+This results in a large (4-6 fold) reduction in memory usage, but will also slow down model fitting by a similar factor.
 To disable parallel message passing, pass ``parallel_message_passing=False`` to :py:func:`keypoint_moseq.fit_model` or :py:func:`keypoint_moseq.apply_model`.
 For example

    .. code-block:: python